Arts and Sciences Summer Exploration Program

 Application and deadline

 If a participant requires an accommodation such as interpretation to participate in this program, please contact the program at ExploreASC@osu.edu or 614-292-8208.
 Requests should be made as soon as possible.
 Requests made two weeks before the first day of a course will generally allow us to provide seamless access, but the university will make every effort to meet requests made after this date.
+We invite you to sign up for updates to receive information about our programs and be alerted when the when future application windows open.

 Tips for submitting an application